zeruann/zeruann/README.md

 ### ✨ **About Me**
 - UI & UX Designer
-- Head of Creatives in my unversity's publication
+- Head of Creatives in my university's publication

 ### 🧰 **Technical Skills**